Apache0ne/ComfyUI_API_TestingV2.27/README.md

 # ComfyUI Image Generator with LLM Integration
-## alll Future work on this project is private
+## all Future work on this project is private
 This project combines ComfyUI for image generation with various Language Model (LLM) providers, offering a web-based interface for creating and manipulating images.

 ## Features